Arc Flash & Electrical Power Training | Brainfiller

 • Vice Chair – IEEE 1584 – IEEE Guide for Performing Arc Flash Calculations

-• International Chair – Geneva, Switzerland based, IEC TC78 Live Working – 40+ global standards including many for arc flash.
+• International Chair – IEC TC78 Live Working – Geneva, Switzerland 40+ global standards including many for arc flash.

-• IEEE/NFPA Arc Flash Collaborative Research Project – Member of the Steering Committee
+• IEEE/NFPA Arc Flash Collaborative Research Project – Steering Committee

 • Author of Complete Guide to Performing Arc Flash Hazard Calculation Studies